 Katie Smythe (CEO and Artistic Director, Ballet)

-Ms. Smythe continued to train and merge her work into the theater, beginning with the Guthrie Theater in Minneapolis and eventually in New York, appearing on television in soap operas and commercials while dancing and training with Richard Thomas (U.S. Terpsichore).
-She moved to Los Angeles where she appeared in Bob Dylan's Tarantula (directed by Darrell Larson), a performance piece that incorporated dance, theater and video.
+Ms. Smythe broadened her work into acting, first with the Guthrie Theater in Minneapolis and then in New York, appearing in soap operas and commercials while dancing and training with Richard Thomas (U.S. Terpsichore).
+After moving to to Los Angeles, she served as Principal Ballet Instructor at the Santa Monica Dance Theater, and appeared in Bob Dylan's Tarantula, a performance piece that incorporated dance, theater and video.

 Ms. Smythe renewed her interest in reaching public school students through dance, co-choreographing and performing a new version of Cinderella, touring throughout Los Angeles county for the Dorothy Chandler Pavilion and Los Angeles Music Center.

 Back in New York City, she honed her teaching skills, studying intensively in the professional class of the late Christina Bernal, alongside dancers from American Ballet Theater, Joffrey, Paul Taylor, Twyla Tharp and New York City Ballet.
 Ms. Bernal was renowned for her work with as a recuperative coach and re-constructor of technique, helping seriously injured dancers return to the stage.
 When Smythe founded NBE in 2002, she incorporated Ms. Bernal’s methods in the studio’s instruction at every level, to give students a solid foundation of techniques that help them avoid injury.
 Smythe is one of only five sanctioned teachers of the Bernal Technique.